asynts/pico-os/Notes/Outline.md

 Some things that need to be established before I can start with the implementation:

--   Can I use `dynamic_cast` or do I need to link something for that?

 -   I need to have a good understanding of filesystems.
     Last time I didn't quite understand it when I started.